 Farrell constructs scenarios that, through physical experience, resonate with the deeper emotional level of being human, triggering a chain of reactions and transporting the audience to an uplifting status of innocence, prior to social or political conditioning, yet loaded with memory.

-Farrell was awarded the ArtGemini Prize 2016 (first prize for Photography and Digital category) for 'Minecrafting', The Dockyard Prize (2016) for Helix (from the series: Helix).
+Farrell was awarded the Sunny Art Prize 2018 (3rd place), the ArtGemini Prize 2016 (first prize for Photography and Digital category) for 'Minecrafting', The Dockyard Prize (2016) for Helix (from the series: Helix).
 Additionally, she won the 'On the Street' Royal Photographic Society Monthly Competition (May 2016) and was a finalist of the SOLO Award 2017, RPS International Images for Science (2016), and the Saatchi Magazine ART&MUSIC's Point & Shoot competition (2013).
-She was longlisted for the John Ruskin Prize 2017 and shortlisted for participation in Athens Photo Festival 2017.
+She was longlisted for the Chaiya Art Award 2018, the Aesthetica Art Prize 2018, the John Ruskin Prize 2017; she was also shortlisted for participation in Athens Photo Festival 2017.
 Farrell was twice nominated to submit for Prix Pictet (2016: space, 2015: disorder).
-'Minecrafting' received an Honourable Mention (2017, Prix de la Photographie Paris Px3), which was granted to the series 'Schoolgirls' (2011 - ongoing) as well.
-Her series 'Schoolgirls' had also received an Honourable Mention in 2016 from ipa International Photography Awards, and her work 'View from Beneath' was amongst the Top 10% lensculture entries in 2016.
+'Minecrafting' received a Honourable Mention (2017, Prix de la Photographie Paris Px3), which was granted to the series 'Schoolgirls' (2011 - ongoing) as well.
+Her series 'Schoolgirls' had also received a Honourable Mention in 2016 from ipa International Photography Awards, and her work 'View from Beneath' was amongst the Top 10% lensculture entries in 2016.

-She is currently sitting on the jury for the 2017 edition of PhotoX award.
+She recently sat on the jury for the 2017 edition of PhotoX award.

 Her work is represented in private collections across the UK, the US, Indonesia, Lebanon, UAE, Italy and Switzerland.

-Farrell's practice has been discussed and published by, amongst others, The Guardian, RPS Journal, RPS Contemporary Group, BBC arabic, The Saatchi Gallery Magazine ART&MUSIC, ArtTribune, Photomonitor, pample-mousse, Foci Magazine, The Daily Star, L'Orient LE JOUR.
+Farrell's practice has been discussed and published in several publications and catalogues by, amongst others, The Telegraph, The Guardian, RPS Journal, RPS Contemporary Group, BBC arabic, The Saatchi Gallery Magazine ART&MUSIC, ArtTribune, Aesthetica, Photomonitor, Deco Magazine, pample-mousse, Foci Magazine, Journal of Mediterranean Studies, The Daily Star, L'Orient LE JOUR.